-Through years of hard work, it becomes ingrained within the fabric of the community, representing all that is good and right about small-town America.
-There never seems to be a lot of money left over, but it does put food on the table and provide employment, making it worth the trouble despite the accompanying headache of employees, insurance, and capital expenditures that are an inevitable part of owning a small business.
+Through years of hard work, their business becomes ingrained within the fabric of the community.
+There never seems to be a lot of money left over, but it does put food on the table and provide employment, making it worth the trouble despite the headaches of employees, insurance, and capital expenditures that are an inevitable part of owning a small business.

 A Small Investment Grows Quietly